NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Craft Disharmonic Instrument.md

 **Critical Failure** As failure, and whenever you're on the same plane as Kothogaz, it can immediately teleport to you with its Disharmonic Door ability.

-*Source: Pathfinder Lost Omens: Monsters of Myth* *OGL*
+*Source: Pathfinder Lost Omens Monsters of Myth*
+*OGL*